cecelot/site/src/content/blog/othello.md

 _from [src/server/extractors/mod.rs](https://github.com/cecelot/olly/blob/efe1c9b/src/server/extractors/mod.rs)_

-This extractor makes it trivially easy to protect a route which requires authentication.
+This extractor makes it very easy to protect a route which requires authentication.
 All a route handler function needs to do is include `User` in the extractor list as a parameter, like so:

 ```rust
 pub async fn route_handler(